unitythemaker/tokdu/README.md

 ## Why Count Tokens?

-Large Language Models like GPT-4o have context window limits measured in tokens.
+Large Language Models like GPT-4o and Gemini have context window limits measured in tokens.
 When embedding code in prompts or using tools and IDEs like GitHub Copilot or Zed, understanding your project's token usage helps you:

 - Stay within context window limits
 - Optimize prompts for LLMs
 - Identify areas to trim when sharing code with AI assistants

+## Tokenizer Support

+- **OpenAI Tiktoken**: Used for OpenAI models (GPT-3.5, GPT-4, etc.)
+- **Google Gemini**: Local tokenization for Gemini models (requires `google-cloud-aiplatform[tokenization]>=1.57.0`)

 ## Technical Details

-- Uses OpenAI's `tiktoken` library for accurate token counting
+- Uses OpenAI's `tiktoken` library for accurate token counting with OpenAI models
+- Supports Google's Vertex AI SDK for local Gemini tokenization
-- Tokenizers can be specified with either `--encoding` or `--model` flags
+- Tokenizers can be specified with `--encoding`, `--model`, or `--tokenizer` flags
 - Defaults to `o200k_base` encoding or `gpt-4o` model when not specified
 - Scans directories asynchronously for better performance
 - Caches results to avoid repeated scans